lukeorth/poison/README.md

 ***Remark42*** is a lightweight, open source commenting engine that doesn't spy on your users.
 The downside is that you must host it yourself.
 Checkout the *Remark42* [documentation](https://remark42.com/) to get started.
 I also found [this blog post](https://www.devbitsandbytes.com/setting-up-remark42-from-scratch/) helpful when setting it up on [my site](https://lukeorth.com).

-Once everything is set up, you can activate it in the *Poison* theme by including the following in the `[params]` in your `config.toml` file.
+Once everything is set up, you can activate it in the *Poison* theme by including the following in the `[params]` section of your `config.toml` file.

 ```
 [params]